 If you’ve been trying to go plant-based, we have the best news yet.

-Impossible Foods, the Temasek-backed Silicon Valley company that invented the world’s first bleeding plant-based ‘beef’ is going big on retail and is now available for purchase at nearly 100 ParknShop stores — including ParknShop, Fusion, Taste, Food Le Parc and Great Food Hall.
-Each 340g pack of Impossible Beef will sell for a suggested retail price of HK$89.90.
-It’s also now available in Singapore as well, selling at NTUC Fairprice supermarkets and online grocer RedMart.
+Impossible Foods, the Temasek-backed Silicon Valley company that invented the world’s first bleeding plant-based “beef” is going big on retail and is now available for purchase at Fairprice stores and RedMart.
+Each 340g pack of Impossible Beef will cost $16.90.

 This marks the next phase of its expansion in Asia — the plan, when Lifestyle Asia last spoke to the CEO and Founder Pat Brown in 2018, has always been to go into retail.
-That, however, has always been contingent on how diners react — which has largely been receptive.
-After all, approximately 700 restaurants in Hong Kong now serve the Impossible meat — up 150 percent since January 2020.
-The plant-based protein is also used by some of the city’s world class chefs: from May Chow to Uwe Opencensky to Gordon Ramsay.
+That, however, has always been contingent on how Singapore’s diners react — which has largely been receptive.
+After all, over 500 restaurants here now serve the Impossible meat.

-In the past several years, Hong Kong has seen an explosion of plant-based products from Beyond Meat to OmniPork, which has made it easier to have vegetarian and vegan options in traditional meat-heavy local dishes, such as dim sum and cha chaan teng fare.
+Since then, Singapore has seen an explosion of plant-based products from Beyond Meat to Heura’s plant-based chicken and Quorn.
 Even British retailer Marks & Spencer’s grocery aisle is lined with boxes of vegan-friendly fare from their in-house brand Plant Kitchen.
-Earlier this year, Impossible Foods introduced direct-to-consumer sales of bulk Impossible Burger patty packs at a number of local restaurants in Hong Kong.

 All images courtesy of Impossible Foods.